T-E-G-A/SimpleStudentWeb-/README.md

 # Simple School Website (React.js)*

-This repository contains my **first independent React.js project**, where I build a **simple school website** as part of my introductory React class from private tutoring.
+This repository contains my **first independent React.js project**, where I built a **simple school website** as part of my introductory React class from private tutoring.

 > ⚠️ **Note:** This website is **not responsive yet**!
 I am currently working on improving its responsiveness(fixed).
 > 🚀 **Current Status:** The site is **front-end only** with **no backend functionalities** at the moment.